1andersonmotta/desafioGit/README.md

 ## How to run

+1. Run command yarn install
-1. Run command for create database postgres: docker-compose up
+2. Run command for create database postgres: docker-compose up

 ----